XeSoft/Utilities/README.md

 ### Shuffling

 One of the higher-level capabilities of this library is to provide several ways to shuffle a sequence.
-Several of the other utilities primarily exist to support shuffling.
+Some of the other utilities primarily exist to support shuffling.

 ##### Seq.shuffle